The 'Naive' Alcohol Myth Europeans Wish Australians Would Stop Spouting

 It is, however, a perfect accompaniment for midweek meals

-Lo-al wine is perfect for those who have got used to drinking every day during lockdown, and are now heading back to work and dreading those bleary-eyed mornings. or those who simply like the taste of alcohol with a certain meal.
+Lo-al wine is perfect for those who got used to drinking every day during lockdown, and are now heading back to work and can’t afford to wake up late anymore.
+Or those who simply like the taste of wine with a certain meal.

 It could be just what Australians need to bring their relationship with alcohol back on track